Minnesota

 The MCDPA applies to legal entities that conduct business in Minnesota or produce products or services targeted to Minnesota residents, and that meet at least one of two thresholds during a calendar year under Section 325M.12:

-- Control or process the personal data of at least 100,000 Minnesota consumers, excluding data processed solely for completing payment transactions, OR
+- Control or process the personal data of at least 100,000 Minnesota consumers annually, excluding data processed solely for completing payment transactions, OR

 - Derive over 25% of gross revenue from the sale of personal data AND process the personal data of at least 25,000 consumers

 The 100,000-consumer threshold covers approximately 1.75% of Minnesota's 5.7 million residents.
-This means most mid-size and large businesses that serve Minnesota customers will fall under the law.
+Most mid-size and large businesses that serve Minnesota customers will fall under the law.

 Exempt Entities